hanadi92/demobrowser_remake/README.md

 </ul>
 </li>
 <br>
-<li> For a debugger among with the MSVC2015 compiler, CDB can be used from Windows SDK:
+<li> For a debugger among with the MSVC2015 compiler, CDB can be used from the Windows SDK:
 <ul>
 	<li> Download Windows SDK from "https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk" </li>
 	<li> Follow the installation wizard until the installation choices.
 Only the debugging tools choice is needed </li>